Sick of WordPress contact form spam? We don't blame you! Here are 8 anti-spam techniques to help prevent spam form submissions.

 Here is when things get interesting.
 You'll probably know this reCAPTCHA:

 This is one of the most widespread solutions currently available.
 Why? because it works!
-It does not annoy the user that much, and the bot finds it very hard to bypass the mouse tracking.
+It does not annoy the user much, and the bot finds it very hard to bypass the mouse tracking.

 5. Add invisible reCAPTCHA